ericdaugherty/alexa-skills-kit-golang/samples/helloworld/README.md

 documentation and install the necessary dependencies if you will be deploying this sample to AWS Lambda.

 This also assumes you have the [Amazon AWS CLI](https://aws.amazon.com/cli/) installed and configured.
+You should also have the "lambda_basic_execution" role.

 First, create an Alexa Skill following the instructions described in the [Java HelloWorld Sample](https://github.com/amzn/alexa-skills-kit-java/tree/master/samples/src/main/java/helloworld)

-Second, compile the sample using the included Makefile
+Second, retrieve dependencies

 ```
 docker pull eawsy/aws-lambda-go-shim:latest